 If you leave the main cities, paying in cash is likely your only option at most businesses.

 Type A, B and C (Voltage 230V; Frequency 60Hz)

-Thailand is a relatively safe destination and I can only recommend it to female solo travelers.
+Thailand is a relatively safe destination and I can only recommend it to solo female travelers.
+Serious crimes rarely occur in tourist areas.
 As everywhere else in the world, it is always good to keep an eye open to avoid scams and theft.